vincerubinetti/intro-to-svgs/src/_sections/07-text.md

 {% include code-image.html src="5-text/text-style.svg" %}

+The `font-weight` attribute can be set to `normal` (default), `bold`, `bolder`, `lighter`, or a multiple of 100 between 100 and 1000 (400 is normal, 700 is bold).

 If the specified font family isn't installed, a system default will be used.

-Special note: It is possible to specify an order of fallback fonts, including a generic type (eg serif, sans-serif, monospace).
+<i class="fas fa-lg fa-sticky-note"></i>Special note: It is possible to specify an order of fallback fonts, including a generic type (eg `serif`, `sans-serif`, `monospace`).
 You most likely won't need to use this, but keep it in mind.

-The `font-weight` attribute can be set to `normal` (default), `bold`, `bolder`, `lighter`, or a multiple of 100 between 100 and 1000 (400 is normal, 700 is bold).